Yva: Career

 Yva hired a young assistant, Helmut Neustädter in 1936, who would later become the well-known fashion photographer Helmut Newton.
 That same year, she Aryanized her firm and transferred ownership to her friend, the art historian Charlotte Weidler, to enable the business to continue operations.
 Yva made plans to emigrate, after receiving an offer of employment from Life to work in New York City.
 Her husband convinced her to abandon the plan and remain in Germany, hoping that things would improve, because he could not envision starting over in a new place in which he didn't even speak the language.
 Simon had guessed wrong, as in 1938 Yva was banned from practicing photography by a new series of regulations and forced to close her studio.
 She worked as an assistant in the radiography department of the Jewish Hospital of Berlin until 1942.
 Some efforts were made in 1942 for the couple to leave Germany, as after their arrest 34 crates of their belongings, most full of her photographic furnishings, were identified at the Hamburg port.
 Twenty-one of the crates were destroyed in a bombing and the other 13 were auctioned to offset the costs of their storage.

 Else and Alfred Simon were arrested by the Gestapo on 1 June 1942 and on 13 June were sent via "15 Osttransport" to the extermination camps.
 Their transport was supposed to go to the Sobibór extermination camp, but on the way the train was moved to a side track at Lublin, Poland and 1030 prisoners were selected to go on to Sobibór.
 The remaining prisoners (how many remains unclear) were sent to the Majdanek concentration camp.
 No transport lists for this deportation have clarified the whereabouts of the couple, though the Jewish Registry at Yad Vashem shows Alfred Simon was murdered at Majdanek.
 No record of Yva's death has surfaced.
 It is probable that both of them were murdered upon arrival at a camp, probably in 1942.
 Else Ernestine Neuländer was officially declared dead on 31 December 1944 and Stolpersteine were placed outside her last home at Schlüterstraße 45 on 29 November 2005.

 Legacy

-In 2001, a retrospective of Yva's work was featured at the Hidden Museum (Das Verborgenes Museum) in Charlottenburg.
+In 2001, a retrospective of Yva's work was featured at the Hidden Museum (Das Verborgene Museum) in Charlottenburg.
 The following year, her photographs were featured in an exhibit at the Stadtmuseum Berlin.
 In 2002, Yva: Photographies 1925–1938, a biography and evaluation of her work and contributions to photography was written by Marion Beckers and Elisabeth Moortgat and published in German and English by Wasmuth Publishing.